MTB (TV program): Pera o Bayong: Not da TV

-Due to the phenomenal success of Pera o Bayong in 1999, ABS-CBN's film arm Star Cinema produced a movie "Pera o Bayong: not da TV" with Edgar Mortiz directing and the whole cast of MTB included (sans Christine Jacob).
-Veteran actors Mark Gil, Paquito Diaz, Nanding Josef, Bayani Agbayani, Bentong, Norman Mitchell, Mike Gayoso, Hyubs Azarcon, Bangkay, Vangie Labalan and Bella Flores with very special participation of Noli de Castro, Ernie Baron, Marc Logan, Francis Pangilinan, Roderick Paulate and Amy Perez had pivotal roles in the movie while young actresses Tracy Vergel and Kristine Hermosa joined MTB mainstay Vanessa del Bianco as leading ladies to respective lead stars Willie Revillame, Randy Santiago and John Estrada.
+Due to the phenomenal success of Pera o Bayong in 1999, ABS-CBN's film arm Star Cinema produced a movie "Pera o Bayong: not da TV" with Edgar Mortiz directing and the whole cast of MTB included (except for Christine Jacob).
+Veteran actors Mark Gil, Paquito Diaz, Nanding Josef, Bayani Agbayani, Bentong, Norman Mitchell, Mike Gayoso, Hyubs Azarcon, Bangkay, Vangie Labalan and Bella Flores with special participation of Noli de Castro, Ernie Baron, Marc Logan, Kiko Pangilinan, Roderick Paulate and Amy Perez had pivotal roles in the movie while young actresses Tracy Vergel and Kristine Hermosa joined MTB mainstay Vanessa del Bianco as leading ladies to respective lead stars Willie Revillame, Randy Santiago and John Estrada.
 The movie was released on July 26, 2000.

 Plot

 Estranged cousins Mauricio, Tiburcio and Bartolome were forced to take responsibility in taking care of their late grandfather Topacio's claim on the land where Barangay Esep-Esep stands.
-In between their responsibility, the cousins took odd jobs to survive life in the city and incidentally fell in love with the three daughters of Don Juanito, the prospective buyer of the said land.
-In additions, the three cousins also face constant bullying from Burado, the main henchman of Don Juanito.
-With no copy of the land title in their hands, the cousins had to raise P5 million in cash to pay off Don Juanito or face eviction.
+In between their responsibility, the cousins take odd jobs to survive life in the city and incidentally fall in love with the three daughters of Don Juanito, the prospective buyer of the said land.
+In addition, the three cousins also face constant bullying from Burado, the main henchman of Don Juanito.
+With no copy of the land title in their hands, the cousins had to raise 5 million PHP in cash to pay off Don Juanito or face eviction.

-While watching TV, the cousins coincidentally found a solution to the problem by joining the famous game show "Pera o Bayong" which offered the same amount that they need to keep the land.
+While watching TV, the cousins coincidentally found a solution to the problem by joining the famous game show Pera o Bayong which offered the same amount that they need to keep the land.
 Unfortunately, due to lack of instinct, strategy and common sense during the jackpot round of the game portion, they lost out on the bid for the jackpot prize.
 As they faced eviction, the three cousins convinced their neighbors to voluntarily demolish their houses to avoid a violent confrontation.
 However, an accident during the voluntary demolish exposes the land title document where it was examined by Don Juanito's lawyer and found to be legal.
-The cousins engaged Burador and his gang to a fight after Burador was exposed by the lawyer to have illegally sold the land to Don Juanito.
-After Mauricio, Tiburcio, Bartolome and their neighbors successfully defeated Burador and his gang, Don Juanito arrived at the demolition site with the policemen and announced he was deceived by Burador and had him arrested along with his men.
+The cousins engaged Burador and his gang in a fight after Burador was exposed by the lawyer to have illegally sold the land to Don Juanito.
+After Mauricio, Tiburcio, Bartolome and their neighbors successfully defeat Burador and his gang, Don Juanito arrivs at the demolition site with the policemen and announces he was deceived by Burador and had him arrested along with his men.
 Don Juanito apologizes to the cousins for the misunderstanding while allowing the three to see his daughters again.